-Vivian Leigh’s OSCAR winning portrayal offers a complex portrait of a women slowly descending into darkness.
+In Blanche, Vivian Leigh’s OSCAR winning portrayal offers a complex portrait of a woman slowly descending into darkness.
 Her life trapped in a vortex of pain, heartbreak and indiscretion.
-While her love of youth, and in particular young men is dovetailed with a fear of her own youth fading with age.
-Lee’s Blanche is both damaged yet tender, insecure yet accomplished at lying and knowing yet frail.
-Meanwhile her younger sister Stella, played beautifully by Kim Hunter is strong and resilient as an expectant mother, but equally blind to the control her husband wields.
-Her love and affection caught between a husband who alternates between a boyish need for attention and sudden violence and intimidation.
+At the same time, her love of youth is dovetailed with the fear of growing old alone.
+Blanche is damaged yet tender, insecure yet accomplished and knowing yet frail.
+Meanwhile, her younger sister Stella, played beautifully by Kim Hunter, is strong and resilient as an expectant mother but equally blind to the control her husband wields.
+Her love and affection caught between a husband who alternates between a boyish need for attention and controlling intimidation.

 And that brings us to Brando’s Stanley, a man who symbolises toxic masculinity.
-While equally carrying the insecurities born of a poor education and limited opportunity.
+While equally carrying the insecurities born of poor education and limited opportunity.
 Brando’s nuanced performance plays with the interface between his boyish good looks and a dark emotional rage, born of class consciousness and blame.
 While equally ensuring Stanley carries an almost animalistic charm and danger.
-His torn t-shirts, sweat soaked clothes and childish yet cutting dialogue combining with the hormonal energy of a dog on heat.
-This multi layered approach to performance marked a transition in Hollywood, one where Brando gave birth to method acting.
-Allowing a whole host of fellow actors from Montgomery Clift to James Dean to follow suit.
+His torn t-shirts, sweat-soaked clothes and childish yet cutting dialogue combining with the hormonal energy of a dog on heat.
+This multi-layered approach to performance marked a transition in Hollywood, with Brando further building the method acting approach alongside Montgomery Clift to James Dean.

 Director: Elia Kazan